reactiflux/reactiflux.com/src/md-pages/promotion.md

 # Specific types of promotion

-## Paid content

-Books, courses, and other bodies of work behind a pay wall should not be shared, except in response to another member.
-We encourage recommending materials that will help members advance, but strongly prefer it resemble networking rather than advertising.

-## Surveys

-Reactiflux only allows surveys from private organizations if they're shared by an active member of the community.
-Surveys may be posted if the results will be public or used for academic purposes, and should only be shared once.
-Fair warning: most surveys get relatively low uptake, they just aren't of interest to many in the community.

 ## Outside communities

 Reactiflux generally does not allow external communities to be promoted.
 If another server would better serve someone asking a question (for example, asking a detailed python question in #general-tech), then members are welcome to share server invites.
 Announcements or promotions of communities must be of obvious interest to the majority of the Reactiflux community.

-## Events, vlogs, and periodic content

-If you're hosting a conference, livestreamed event, Q&A session or similar, you're welcome to share in #events.
-If you're sharing episodic content like a video series, livestream, or podcast, please refrain from promoting each new episode — we'd prefer that you share the show/channel/etc itself.
-For long-running shows we ask that you only promote it every 2 weeks at most.

 ## Paid help and tutoring